OHDSI/QueryLibrary/inst/shinyApps/QueryLibrary/queries/drug/D20_Find_dose_form_of_a_drug.md

 ## Description
 This query accepts concept IDs for a drug product (clinical or branded drug or pack) and identifies the dose form.

-The query relies on RxNorm concept relationship (4 – 'Has dose form (RxNorm)') for this.
+The query relies on RxNorm concept relationship 'RxNorm has dose form' for this.

 ## Query
 ```sql